giahuyng98/giahuyng98.github.io/content/blog/week03/system-design.md

       When a network partition failure happens should we decide to
       - Cancel the operation and thus decrease the availability but ensure consistency
       - Proceed with the operation and thus provide availability but risk inconsistency
+    > In the absence of network failure – that is, when the distributed system is running normally – both availability and consistency can be satisfied.

 # Tools
 - [Capistrano](https://viblo.asia/p/su-dung-gem-capistrano-deploy-ung-dung-ruby-on-rails-len-server-aws-OeVKBOV0ZkW)